LiamK/fbapp/README.md

 ---------------
 This application is really just a starting point for people using the AMI.
 To get the AMI id, just fill out the form in the application or send an email to gisdemo-AT-numenet-DOT-com.
 It's free!
-It's what we use at Numenet as a starting point for mobile web application backends.
+It's what I use as a starting point for mobile web application backends.

 RUNNING DEMO
 ------------